-The introduction, questions, and suggested further reading that follow are designed to enhance your group’s discussion of Cheryl Strayed’s Torch.
+READERS GUIDEThe introduction, questions, and suggested further reading that follow are designed to enhance your group’s discussion of Cheryl Strayed’s Torch.

-, the story of thirty-eight-year-old Teresa Rae Wood, an exuberant radio personality in her small Minnesota town, and the bewildered family she suddenly leaves behind—her two nearly grown but still rebellious children, Claire and Joshua, and her common-law husband, Bruce.
+Introduction“The doctor didn’t say cancer—at least she didn’t hear him say it.
+She heard him say oranges and peas and radishes and ovaries and lungs and liver.”
+So begins Torch, the story of thirty-eight-year-old Teresa Rae Wood, an exuberant radio personality in her small Minnesota town, and the bewildered family she suddenly leaves behind—her two nearly grown but still rebellious children, Claire and Joshua, and her common-law husband, Bruce.
 With a deep appreciation for the complexities of love and the shifting rhythms of grief, Cheryl Strayed offers a finely wrought tale of uncommon candor, wisdom, and power.

 “A deeply honest novel of life after catastrophe, of intimacy lost and found.” —O, The Oprah Magazine